drpepper/MisterP/README.md

 $ ./misterS.py --serialPort /dev/cu.usbmodem1421
-Connecting to serial port /dev/cu.usbmodem1421 Listening on websocket port 8888
+Connecting to serial port /dev/cu.usbmodem1421 Listening on websocket port 53141
 ```

-By default, Mister S serves web sockets on port 8888.
+By default, Mister S. serves web sockets on port 53141.
 To change the port, use the `--webPort` argument.